rgfmsk/Identify-Fraud-from-Enron-Email/README.md

 Validation is a process, which we test our algorithms our own.
 By using the provided dataset, if we train our models with a small size of test points, we'll probably get higher rates of score metrics, such as precision, recall and f1.
+Precision is the propotion of correctly predicted positive values to the all positive predictions.
+Recall is the proportion of predicted positive values to the all positive observations.
+And f1 is the [harmonic mean](https://en.wikipedia.org/wiki/Harmonic_mean) of the precision and recall.
 But this does not mean, our model predicts very good.
 It predicts what it learns.
 And this is the classic mistake we can make.

 We can say that if we train our model with a huge data, then we'll probably get better results.
 But training with huge data sets, is not always possible and also the time it takes to train our model would increase too.

 So, with this validation step we test our algorithm with different variations of the test data by generating new data points.
-And provided StratifiedSuffleSplit feature does a really great job generating new data points.
-It doesn't just splits the data, it also randomizes the data set and generates different data points, and generates as much as we want.
+And provided `StratifiedSuffleSplit` feature does a really great job generating new data points.
+Because of the imbalance in the data, while we increase our test set,we need to make sure that the new data points is generated as the same balance with the original data.
+Meaning, just randomizing the data is not good enough, because it can mislead us by creating positive values much more then the negative ones.
+In this case, POI records would be generated much more then the non-POI's, and this would change our scores in a wrong way.

 Now we can test our algorithm with the new test set, and see the results.
 Since the test size got higher, it's normal to see the score metrics to drop.
+I used 0.3 proportion as test-size in both algorithm selection and validation step using `StratifiedSuffleSplit`.

 I did pick three different algorithms with high scores already, so i ran this validation for each of them.
 And among them, i choosed the best one, which is in this case `'Gaussian Naive-Bayes'`.
 Other two algorithms prediction metrics dropped more with bigger test sizes.

 ## Metrics & Performance